marlon56115/laravel-docker/README.md

 # Run the app
 $ docker-compose up --build

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:9000>
+# The phpmyadmin will initialize in the <http://localhost:9001>

 ```

 ## :memo: License ##